XiangchiSong/EPFLU_P2PFL/README.md

 - **CPU Frequency (f)**: `1 GHz` (1e9 cycles per second), configured for an i7-9700K CPU at 3.60 GHz.
 - **Effective Switch Capacitance (alpha)**: `2e-28` Joules per cycle squared.
 - **Distance Threshold**: `200`, ensuring the reference channel gain does not drop to zero.
-- **Communication to Cloud Cost Multiplier**: `1.5`, assuming that vertical communication costs are 1.5 times that of horizontal communication.
+- **Communication to Cloud Cost Multiplier**: `1.5`, assuming that vertical FL communication costs are 1.5 times that of horizontal P2P communication. *In previous For the communication latency to the cloud, HierFAVG[5] assume it is **10** times larger than that to the edge.*
 - **Dynamic Multiplier**: Adjusted based on a reference average distance of `50` units.
 - **Extra Loss**: `10`, this is an assumed value, adjusted based on actual conditions.
 - **Minimum Channel Gain to Cloud (min_g_2C)**: `5e-11`.